 Nipple shields may be helpful for babies who have trouble sucking, such as:

 Premature babies may not have strong suction.
 They may not be able to latch on as well as full-term babies.
-Suction is important because it helps the baby get enough of the nipple in his or her mouth.
+Suction is important because it helps your baby get enough of the nipple in their mouth.
 Nipple shields can help premature babies get a better latch and get enough milk.

-Nipple shields may also be used when a mother has flat nipples or nipples that point in (inverted) instead of out.
+Nipple shields may also be used when you have flat nipples or nipples that point in (inverted) instead of out.

 It's important to use a nipple shield correctly.
 If it isn't used the right way, it could hurt your nipples or your baby may not get enough milk.

 The following signs mean you are using the shield correctly:

 Nipple shields look simple, but there are some tricks to using them.
 You can get help from a lactation consultant or another breastfeeding expert.
 Your hospital, doctor, or midwife can help you find an expert in your area.